Isabella Celis Campos

-Colombian visual artist and researcher with studies in sustainability, decolonial thought and leadership.
+Visual artist and researcher with studies in sustainability and decolonial thought.

 Isabella has also received several grants and incentives, among them are the Leaky Archive research fellowship from the German Rautenstrauch-Joest-Museum and the Academy of Media Arts Cologne, the XV National Young Art Salon and the fellowship for Residencias en Bloque, both granted by Idartes – the District Institute of the Arts, the grant for the residency Habitando la anarquía, honoris causa, the creation grant awarded by Uniandinos, the creation grant from the Center for Research and Creation of the Universidad de los Andes, among others.

 Isabella is founder and director of Tura, a studio of exploration and research around natural dyeing from experimental ethnobotany and situated practice.
-She is also an educator, promotes access to socio-environmental information and is interested in producing experiential knowledge.
-She designs, manages and develops artistic pedagogical processes focused on environmental education.
-She is the creator of the Socio-environmental Resources Hub, a free access platform for the dissemination and mobilization of socio-environmental issues in the glocal context that interconnects with her research and artistic work.
+She is the person behind the Repository of Socio-environmental Resources a free access platform for the dissemination and mobilization of socio-environmental issues in the glocal context that interconnects with her research and artistic work.

 Isabella is currently working on the opening of the frontier in the Colombian Amazon, its relationship with satellite technologies and the solutions that come from intertwining cosmologies and cosmogonies of the TCC (Chiribiquete Cultural Tradition).
 Likewise, she carries out a research from the materiality and its symbolic and spiritual weight on the Quipus, an ancestral textile technology to store information used by different Andean cultures.